 Extra steps may be required for all cable TV features to work with the cable-compatible equipment present in your home or business.
 This guide provides information about when cable TV is compatible with your equipment and how to use your cable service.
 If you do not find your particular situation described in this guide, please call the number on your billing statement or visit our website.
 We will work with you to determine the cable setup appropriate for your needs.

-Time Warner Cable provides cable services in both analog and digital formats in your area.
+Time Warner Cable’s parent, Charter Communications Operating, LLC and its subsidiaries (“Spectrum”) provide cable services in both analog and digital formats in your area.
 Some of our cable services are scrambled or encrypted and require equipment from us to view, while others are made available “in-the-clear” and can be viewed on certain TVs and other devices.
 To view a given programming offering, you must subscribe to the appropriate package and have the necessary equipment.

 Analog Cable Services